-Welcome to the Dual Enrollment (DE) program at Cedarville University!
+Welcome to Dual Enrollment (DE) at Cedarville University!
 Whether you are a first time DE student or taking additional courses, you may be asking "What's next?"

-Please refer carefully to your next steps and continued guidance for a successful journey with Cedarville.
-You may want to bookmark this page for current and future access.
+Your successful journey with Cedarville begins with these steps.
+You may want to bookmark this page for future access.

 - Confirm your enrollment.

-Submit your $50 reservation deposit to reserve your place in the incoming class and to activate your student record.
-Deposits are non-refundable and are credited towards your semester expenses.
-When your deposit is processed, you can be registered for class.
+Submit your $50 reservation deposit to reserve your place in the incoming class.
+Deposits are non-refundable and are credited toward your semester expenses.
+When your deposit is processed, you can be registered.

 - Contact the DE coordinator.

-The DE coordinator provides advising for selecting and sequencing your classes.
+The DE coordinator provides advising for selecting and sequencing your courses.

 - Register for classes.

-All DE class registrations are completed with the DE coordinator and through the office of the registrar.
-To register for a course, review important dates and submit a completed Course Request Form.
-A guidance counselor's signature is required to register for courses.
-However, if you are a home school student, your parent can sign as the guidance counselor.
-You will receive a confirmation email from the DE coordinator when you are registered.
+All DE registrations are completed with the DE coordinator.
+To register, review important dates and submit a completed Course Request Form.
+A guidance counselor's signature is required.
+However, if you are a home school student, your parent may sign as the guidance counselor.
+When you are registered, you will receive a confirmation email from the DE coordinator.

 - Review the DE handbook.

-The DE handbook provides important information and University policies for the DE program.
+The DE handbook explains University policies for Dual Enrollment.

 - Visit the student homepage.